UPPS 04.01.11 - Risk Management of Information Resources

 The university (and consequently the state of Texas) is the legal owner of all the university’s information resources.
 As a practical matter, the university delegates specific ownership responsibilities to those with day-to-day oversight of the information resource.
 For example, ownership is split for departmental file shares hosted on Technology Resources servers in the data center.
 The shared directories and their logical contents are owned by the department, and the host computer, and related disk storage are owned by Technology Resources.

 Owners have been designated for information resources based upon the general subject matter of the data.
 For example, Human Resources and Faculty and Academic Resources are the designated owners of staff and faculty employee information, respectively (see the Data Ownership Guide on the Information Security website for more information).

 Ownership responsibility for certain information resources, including network, hardware, and software, is assigned to the party accountable for the resource, as documented in the university’s inventory, procurement, and licensing records.
 Owners generally occupy director- or higher-level positions that grant oversight of operations within a given area or institutional function (see UPPS No. 04.01.01, Security of Texas State Information Resources, Section 03.04).
 In other cases, the principal investigator for a research grant may be contractually designated as the information owner.

-In consultation with the IRM and ISO, owners are specifically responsible for:
+In consultation with the IRM and CISO, owners are specifically responsible for:

 keeping abreast of laws and policies related to the information resources they own and classifying these resources according to their need for security protection (see Section 02.08);